luke-o-brien/Pacman-Game/README.md

 <img src="images/screenshots/Screenshot 2022-07-26 at 00.05.43.png"  width=49.5% position/></img>
 <img src="images/screenshots/Screenshot 2022-07-26 at 00.06.32.png"  width=49.5% position/></img>
 <img src="images/screenshots/Screenshot 2022-07-26 at 00.06.48.png"  width=49.5% position/></img>

+### Wins

+* I was able to create a working Pacman game which included all of the basic functionality of the game of pacman
+* A game was created along with a menue instructional pages and leaderboard all with a clean UI.

+### Lessons Learnt

+* Don't assume that code scales up easily.
+Once I had one ghost moving the way I wanted I assumed that the rest would be simple to code and left it as a task for later and worked on other functionality instead.
+This was a mistake as getting multiple ghosts working simultainiusly was a lot trickier than i had anticipated which resulted in missing my personal MVP target due to still needing to get the ghost movement functionality working.
+In future I will ensure that I work on one feature at a time and refactor my code as I go rather than waiting to later.

+### Bugs
+* Once the game has ended clicking on the return to menue button does not work, it restarts the game and i would need to work on redirecting this to the main page using the window.reload() functionality
+* when the page is resized some of the responsive functionality does not work correctly with the game map being distorted.
+In addition on the menue pages.
+* clicking on back buttons in the menue pages reloads the page instead of navigating backwards in the same one page format that I planned to correct this I would rewrite the menue in react which is something that we had not studied in the firts module.

 ### Future development